Omar-p/learning-notes/aws/aws.md

 - you can think of it as another evolution of AWS organization. adding more features, intelligent and automation.
 - <b>Landing Zone</b> - multi-account environment.

-  - Provide SSO/ID Federation, Centralised Logging & Auditing(CW, CloudTrail, COnfig, SNS).
+  - Provide SSO/ID Federation, Centralised Logging & Auditing(CW, CloudTrail, Config, SNS).
-  - designed to allow anyone to implement a well architected multi account environmetn and it has the concept of the home region, region which u initial deploy into.
+  - designed to allow anyone to implement a well architected multi account environment, and it has the concept of the home region, region which u initial deploy into.
+    - you can disable other regions, but the home region will always be available.
   - Home region is the region where the control tower is deployed.
+  - it uses IAM Identity center(AWS SSO) to provide sso for multiple accounts, ID Federation.
+  - you can allow end user to provision new account within landing zone using service catalog.

 - Guard Rails - Detect/Mandate rules/standards across all accounts within landing zone.

-  - rules for multi-account governanace
+  - rules for multi-account governance
     - Mandatory, Strongly Recommended or Elective
       - Mandatory: must be applied to all accounts.
       - Strongly Recommended: recommended by aws
-  - it function in 2 different way:
+  - it functions in 2 different way:
     - Preventive: Stop you doing things (implemented by AWS ORG SCP)
       - enforced or not enabled
-        - ..i.e allow or deny regions or disallow bucket policy changes.
+        - .i.e allow or deny regions or disallow bucket policy changes.
     - Detective (only identify): compliance checks (AWS CONFIG Rules)
       - clear, in violation or not enabled
         - detect CloudTrail enabled or EC2 public IPv4

-- Account Factory - provide automation and standardization of creating new accounts. (goes byond what aws organization can do) (by admin or end users)
+- Account Factory - provide automation and standardization of creating new accounts. (goes beyond what aws organization can do) (by admin or end users[with appropriate permissions])
+  - Guardrails - automatically added
   - can be interacted with both control tower console and service catalog.
-  - Account & network standard configuration will passed to the account
+  - Account & network standard configuration will be passed to the account
     - like ip ranges used by vpc which can prevent addressing overlap .
-  - Accounts can be closed or repurposed and can be fully integrated with a business SDLC.
+  - Accounts can be closed or repurposed and can be fully integrated with a business SDLC.(provisioning account in certain development stage or for client demo)
+  - u give end users the ability to create a new account and take administrative control of that account. (creating account for purpose u defined it's okay!)
 - Dashboard - single page oversight of the entire environment.
 - flow
-  - when control tower is enabled, it create 2 ou, u can create other ou :
+  - when control tower is enabled, it creates 2 ou, u can create other ou :
     -
-    - 1- foundational organization unit(security)
+    - 1- foundational organization unit(by default called : security)
-      - inside it create 2 accounts
+      - inside it, it creates 2 accounts
         - 1-Audit Account
           - sns
           - cw
+          - you can give access for third party auditor to this account.
         - 2- Log Archive Account
           - aws config
           - cloudtrail..
+          - it needs access to log permission to all other accounts inside the landing zone.
     - 2- custom organization unit(sandbox)(test/less rigid security operations)
       - account factory will create aws accounts in fully automated way as many as you need and configurations of those accounts handled by the factory
   - use aws config and scp to enforce guardrails.
+    - detect drifts from governance standards, or prevent them.
   - you can allow end user to provision new account within landing zone using service catalog
   - ![aws-control-tower.png](images/sysops/aws-control-tower.png)
     - ![img_198.png](img_198.png)